Etruscan art: Sculpture

 The Etruscans were very accomplished sculptors, with many surviving examples in terracotta, both small-scale and monumental, bronze, and alabaster.
 However, there is very little in stone, in contrast to the Greeks and Romans.
 Terracotta sculptures from temples have nearly all had to be reconstructed from a mass of fragments, but sculptures from tombs, including the distinctive form of sarcophagus tops with near life-size reclining figures, have usually survived in good condition, although the painting on them has usually suffered.
 Small bronze pieces, often including sculptural decoration, became an important industry in later periods, exported to the Romans and others.
 See the "Metalwork" section below for these, and "Funerary art" for tomb art.

-The famous bronze "Capitoline Wolf" in the Capitoline Museum, Rome, was long regarded as Etruscan, its age is now disputed, it may actually date from the 12th century.
+The famous bronze "Capitoline Wolf" in the Capitoline Museum, Rome, was long regarded as Etruscan; its age is now disputed, and it may actually date from the 12th century.